ZackJohnson1/MicroserviceA/README.md

 ---

 ## INSTRUCTIONS FOR RECIEVING DATA
-To receive data from this microservice, use any HTTP client (e.g., Python's `requests`, JavaScript's `fetch`, or a tool like `Postman`) to make a `POST` request to `/generateSKU` with a JSON payload.
+To receive data, use any HTTP client to make a `POST` request to `/generateSKU` with a JSON payload.
 Example response formats are shown above.

 **Python Example (Using `requests`):**
 ```python